Hashing for Integrity and Verification

-Hashing transforms input data into a fixed-length value that is useful for integrity checks, comparison, and secure password-storage workflows.
+Hashing transforms input data into a fixed-length digest used for integrity checks, comparison, and secure password-storage workflows.

 Hashing is the process of transforming input data into a fixed-length output value called a hash.
 In plain language, it creates a kind of fingerprint for data that can help systems compare values or detect changes without storing or transmitting the original content in the same form.